vineetk1/conversational-transaction-bot/convert_to_default_formats/default_format_example.md

-The DSTC2 dataset is about a Restaurant Reservation System, where a User connects with this System and interacts with a Bot to make a reservation for a table at a restaurant in a city.
+The DSTC2 dataset is about a Restaurant Reservation System, where a User connects with this System and enters in a dialogue with a Bot to make a reservation for a table at a restaurant in a city.
-The DSTC2 dataset is converted to the default format, which consists of a list of dictionaries, where each dictionary consists of a dialog.
+The DSTC2 dataset is converted to the default format, which consists of a list of dictionaries, where each dictionary has the contents of a dialog.
 Following example is from a third dictionary in the dialog list, *dlgs_lst[2]*

 ```